ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-create.md

   -c, --config string         Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -f, --force                 Force command to execute without user input
       --gateway-ip public     The IP address of the gateway used by the Cluster.
 This is mandatory when public is set to `false` and should not be provided otherwise
-  -h, --help                  help for create
+  -h, --help                  Print usage
       --k8s-version string    The K8s version for the Cluster.
-If not set, it will be used the default one -n, --name string           The name for the K8s Cluster (required) -o, --output string         Desired output format [text|json] (default "text") --public                The indicator if the Cluster is public or private (default true) -q, --quiet                 Quiet output
+If not set, the default one will be used -n, --name string           The name for the K8s Cluster (default "UnnamedCluster") -o, --output string         Desired output format [text|json] (default "text") --public                The indicator if the Cluster is public or private (default true) -q, --quiet                 Quiet output
       --s3bucket string       S3 Bucket name configured for K8s usage
-  -t, --timeout int           Timeout option for waiting for Cluster/Request [seconds] (default 600) -v, --verbose               see step by step process when running a command -w, --wait-for-request      Wait for the Request for Cluster creation to be executed -W, --wait-for-state        Wait for the new Cluster to be in ACTIVE state
+  -t, --timeout int           Timeout option for waiting for Cluster/Request [seconds] (default 600) -v, --verbose               Print step-by-step process when running command -w, --wait-for-request      Wait for the Request for Cluster creation to be executed -W, --wait-for-state        Wait for the new Cluster to be in ACTIVE state
 ```